Smiljan, Croatia: History

 The area of Smiljan was controlled by the Ottoman Empire between 1527–1686, after which the Ottoman rule was expelled from those parts by counts Jerko Rukavina and Dujam Kovačević.
 Until that time the Ottoman aghas, Rizvan and Zenković, from Novi near Gospić had estates in Smiljan, Bužim and Trnovac.

-After the defeat of the Ottomans in Lika, most of the Bunjevci (Roman Catholic Vlachs who spoke Western Herzegovinian subdialect of Neo-Shtokavian with Ikavian accent) migrated to Lika, including Smiljan between 1683–87.
+After the defeat of the Ottomans in Lika, Roman Catholic Bunjevci migrated to Lika, including Smiljan between 1683–87.
 A 1700 church register listed 17 Serbian Orthodox families in the village, who had settled during the Great Turkish War.
 Villages and hamlets in Lika and Krbava were divided according to religious confession, Serbian Orthodox minority lived in the hamlets of Selište, Ljutača and Bogdanić at that time.

 In 1708 the Roman Catholic parish of Our Lady of Mount Carmel was founded.
 There is a small chapel, Immaculate Conception of the Virgin Mary.
 The Serbian Orthodox church of St. Peter and Paul was built in 1765; it is now a branch of a parish in Gospić.
 The re-construction of the Catholic parish church of Our Lady of Mount Carmel was started in 1860, and finished 1864.
 In 1830 a minor school was founded.